guino/LSC1080P/README.md

 mksquashfs squashfs-root/ newroot -comp xz
 ```
 * Using a heat gun remove the flash chip
-* Dump the firmware using the hardware programmer
+* Dump the firmware using the hardware programmer.
+The chip on this device is not very known and flashrom (linux) failed to recognize it -- NeoProgrammer for Windows seemed to find it but under a different chip name, in the end I was able to read/write it with the XMC->XM25QH64A chip selected.
 * Identify the address of the rootfs with `binwalk flash.bin`, it will look like this (find the Squashfs filesystem):
 ```
 2490368       0x260000        Squashfs filesystem, little endian, version 4.0, compression:xz, size: 4671622 bytes, 222 inodes, blocksize: 131072 bytes, created: 2022-04-27 11:38:29